Get us in your inbox

 Advertising

-Known for its unusual landscape, which includes tunnels and caverns formed by cooling volcanic lava, the Gifford Pinchot National Forest is veritable Aladdin's cave of different species of wildlife.
-The Mount St. Helens National Volcanic Monument is an especially popular tourist attraction, together with the 2.5-mile-long Ape Cave and the Pacific Crest Trail, which makes the forest a popular destination for hikers.
-Amongst the forest’s many rivers, lakes and streams you'll find a variety of fish, including chinook salmon, coho salmon, steelhead trout, cutthroat trout and rainbow trout.
-You'll also more than likely also spot elk, black bears, mountain goats, and bobcats.
+Known for its unusual landscape, including tunnels and caverns formed by cooling volcanic lava, the Gifford Pinchot National Forest is veritable Aladdin's cave of different wildlife species.
+The Mount St. Helens National Volcanic Monument is an especially popular tourist attraction, with the 2.5-mile-long Ape Cave and the Pacific Crest Trail making the forest a popular destination for hikers.
+Amongst the forest’s many rivers, lakes, and streams, you'll find a variety of fish, including chinook salmon, coho salmon, steelhead trout, cutthroat trout, and rainbow trout.
+You'll also be more than likely to spot elk, black bears, mountain goats, and bobcats.

 Recommended